Pipes36/QuestAPI/README.md

   },
 }
 ```
-4. #### ETL Stats
+4. #### ETL Time

-The ETL process averages at 45 minutes for over 12 million rows of CSV.
+Since this ETL process relies on the speed of Mongoose Queries resolving, optimizations are focused on the readStream and chunk-size to Query-speed comparisons.

-It has a fastest time of 30 minutes, and a slowest of 60.
+This process clocked in at an average of 45 minutes (with a fastest completion time of 30 minutes, and a slowest completion of 60 minutes).
-The process works within the Memory constraints of the V8 engine.
+This process was run of over 12 million rows of CSV data.
+The times are taken from 7 iterations of this ETL process.

   ---